DuGuYifei/renameMP3_ID3TAG/README.md

 # renameMP3_ID3TAG

-Change ID3TAG then rename mp3 file.
-Write binary file.
+Using Linux shell to rename mp3 file in batch by read and write binary file without using library for mp3.

 The detailed is in the file description and "-h".

 Used for linux bash.